Danube Biodiversity Corridor in Bavaria with German Association for Landcare (DVL) and local Landcare Associations

 Updates

-The following sections provide a high-level summary of just a selection of the many ongoing actions:
+The following sections provide a high level summary of just a selection of the many ongoing actions:

 Regensburg District: Monitoring and Ecological Restoration

-– Tree Frog Monitoring & Habitat Optimization: Extensive monitoring across seven water bodies (March–July 2025) revealed by September 2025 a limited presence of common amphibians and confirmed the critical absence of the target Tree Frog species (Hyla arborea), underscoring the urgent need for habitat optimization measures planned for winter 2025/26, including the construction of artificial amphibian ponds and frost-proof winter retreats.
+Extensive monitoring across seven water bodies between March andJuly 2025 revealed by September a limited presence of common amphibians and confirmed the critical absence of the target Tree Frog species, Hyla arborea.
+This underscores the urgent need for habitat optimisation measures planned for winter 2025 and 26, including the construction of artificial amphibian ponds and frost proof winter retreats.

 Kelheim District: Conservation Triumphs

-– Cattle Grazing / “Labertal Ox”: Efforts launched in April 2025 successfully expanded extensive cattle grazing, involving coordination, the development of tailored grazing concepts (addressing ecological needs like the protection of the meadow pipit), while the accompanying "Labertal Ox" initiative successfully debuted publicly in July 2025, powerfully linking conservation efforts with the promotion of extensive and sustainable grazing to preserve biodiversity in rural landscapes.
+Efforts launched in April 2025 successfully expanded extensive cattle grazing, with coordination and the development of tailored grazing plans addressing ecological needs, such as the protection of the meadow pipit.
+The accompanying Labertal Ox initiative made it public debut in July 2025, linking conservation efforts with the promotion of extensive and sustainable grazing to preserve biodiversity in rural landscapes.

 Our Partners